 The restoration team continues ongoing nectar augmentation, invasive plant weeding, and consistent care for native ecotype plants.
 Geordie emphasized the careful balance between working and making space for the northern metalmark.
 “Because the butterflies are always on the site in either butterfly form, egg, or larval form, we’re trying to be really careful about how many people are in there working at a time, so there aren’t people trampling the area.”

 While significant progress has been made to restore and increase northern metalmark habitat, the site will require year-round maintenance to keep invasive plants from outcompeting beneficial butterfly flora.
-This past summer, Yale Conservation Scholar Beau Martinez, worked with Geordie to develop a field identification guide to the invasive plants within the northern metalmark conservation area.
-The guide includes an annual schedule of invasive removal for seasonal guidance throughout the year.
+This past summer, Yale Conservation Scholar Beau Martinez worked with Geordie to develop a field identification guide to the invasive plants within the northern metalmark conservation area.
+The guide includes an annual schedule of invasive removal, by the season.
 While the guide was created specifically for site restoration volunteers, others may find it helpful in creating their own invasive plant identification guides.

 Resources